coinosis/owl/README.md

 ## run

-Since owl creates Ethereum transactions on its own, you need to provide it the private key of an Ethereum account.
+Since owl creates Ethereum transactions on its own, you need to provide it the private key of a funded Ethereum account.
 Store it in `.privateKey`

 ```bash